Scalable, flawless Apple operating system updates.

 Never again view new Apple features from afar.
 Take advantage of them as soon as they become available.

 What do you get when you upgrade your Apple products?

-We’re sure you’ve done your homework, but just as a refresher, here are the new management features Apple is unveiling with these releases.
+We’re sure you’ve done your homework, but just as a refresher, here are the management features Apple released in 2017.

 macOS High Sierra

 - Cisco Fast Lane quality of service (QoS) support for apps

 - New restrictions, security settings and kernel extension loading